The latest Adult Active Lives Survey is here! Click here to take a look at the May 2020-2021 report.

-Sport England is responsible for promoting and investing in sport.
+Sport England is responsible for promoting and investing in sport in the UK.
 They help the government meet its sporting objectives in this country and distribute Lottery funds to sport.

-Their vision is to make England an active and successful sporting nation.
+Their vision is to make England a more active and successful sporting nation.

 Since 1994, Sport England has invested over £2 billion into sport in England to help people:

 - Start – to improve the health of the nation, particularly for disadvantaged groups.

 - Stay – through a thriving network of clubs, coaches and volunteers, and a commitment to equality.

 - Succeed in sport – through an infrastructure which is capable of developing world class performers.